hannutt/tictactoe/README.md

 Features:
 -Responsive Carousel feature
--counts x and o clicks and displays them in a chartJS bar graph -The app counts how much time it took to complete the games to -Save gameresult he SQLite 3 -database.
+-counts x and o clicks and displays them in a chartJS bar graph -The app counts how much time it took to complete the game.
+-Save gameresult to the SQLite 3 -database.